adiluzz/game-of-life/README.md

 # Conway's Game of Life

-This is a NextJS project that is implementation of the game.
+This an implementation of the game, using NextJS as the backend.

 ## Getting Started

 1. Clone the repositiory

 2. Install dependencies:
 ```console
 npm install
 ```

 3. Run project:
 ```console
 npm run dev